Cavanaugh's Cronies

 Eliezer Mishory

 A perfect enacapsulation of the ethical quagmires surrounding DOGE.
 Prior to his current assignement, he was the chief regulatory officer at a prediction and betting company, for whom Donald Trump Jr. is an advisor.
-Now he gets to undo the SEC!
+Now he gets to work his ways on the SEC.

 Positions